business loans background image

 6. Be clear about how much you need

-7. Expect delays and prepare your documents early
+7. Expect delays and prepare documents early

 8. Keep building your business while you wait